patrickamsler/ml-notes/readme.md

 ### Collaborative Filtering
 If we have ratings from multiple users and features for the items, we can use supervised learning algorithms (linear regression) to predict the rating of a user for an item.
+All users collaborate to generate the rating set.

 | Movie                  | Alice(1) | Bob(2) | Carol(3) | Dave(4) | x1 (romance) | x2 (action) |
 |------------------------|----------|--------|----------|---------|--------------|-------------|